Z4ckStudios/Introduction/README.md

-Ello everyone, I'm Zack aka the 17 year old who has quite the dictionary of slurs 📜
+Ello, I'm Zack I'm an 18 year old doing what a team of devs do, all on my own!
+📜
 I'm also a youtuber, game dev, and an animator
 📼